syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Footnotes-and-endnotes.md

     //Append text into the paragraph.
     paragraph.AppendText("Paragraph in third Section.");
     MemoryStream stream = new MemoryStream();
-    //Save the Word file to MemoryStream
+    //Save the Word document to MemoryStream
     await document.SaveAsync(stream, FormatType.Docx);
     //Save the stream as Word file in local machine Save(stream, "Sample.docx");